New South Wales Tulloch suburban carriage stock: History

+They were built as a response to help run the newly electrified East Hills line and the opening of the Cronulla line in 1939.
+Due to the higher passenger loads and further lines having been opened, the operating suburban trains proved to be insufficient for the network and so more trains had to be commissioned.
+By 1957, 203 new carriages had been built, with the first carriages entering service in 1940.

+When the first Tulloch double deck carriages were built in 1964, the plan was to only put them in the Comeng single deck sets since the power cars had more tractive capability.
+However, the Tulloch power cars proved that they, the Standard, and even the Bradfield motor cars could handle pulling them and so 80 were put into single deck sets with manual doors which included the Tullochs.
+The Comeng trailers were shuffled into the manual door sets after having their power operated door equipment removed.

 Between 1968 and 1975, some power cars were fitted with two motor air suspended bogies.
 These were renumbered upwards by 4000, e.g. C3453 became C7453.

 Originally painted Tuscan red, from 1973 they were repainted in the Public Transport Commission blue and white livery before the livery was changed to Indian red in 1976.
 The interiors were painted in two-tone green.

-Overhauls of the stock continued up until 1988, with some receiving sliding aluminum Beclawat windows to alleviate rust problems.
+Overhauls of the stock continued up until 1988, with some receiving sliding aluminium Beclawat windows to alleviate rust problems.
 Withdrawals commenced in the 1980s, 94 remained in service with CityRail in July 1991.
 The last were withdrawn in 1992.
-Several have been preserved.

-Transport Heritage NSW / Sydney Trains has two Tulloch cars in the care of Historic Electric Traction.